 - Proof of English Language proficiency for e.g. IELTS/TOEFL results

 In a few universities, an admission test or a telephone interview may also be conducted at the discretion of the university.

-The tuition fees will depend on the university of your choice.
+The tuition fees for your LLM program in Spain will depend on the university of your choice.
 If you choose to study in Barcelona you may note that it is one of the more expensive cities in Spain.
 The tuition fees varies with some LLM degrees costing between €25,000 to €28,000 for the LLM program because of the specialist programs and the reputation of the university while others ranging from €15,000 to €20,000.
 It is difficult to quote a specific figure as the range varies largely and students are advised to check the price for each individual course of their choice.

 The average living cost in Spain (excluding accommodation) generally varies between €250 to €500 per month.
 It is also possible to find part-time work which does not exceed the number of hours permitted by your visa although, as a general rule students are required to demonstrate that they have sufficient funds to meet the expenses of their course in order to be granted a valid entry visa.
 Also, you may wish to consider the curriculum and demands of your course before you apply for part-time work.
 A master's course can be quite challenging and therefore, the hours you may be able to work may be limited.

 For citizens of the European Union member countries no visa is required, all that is required is a valid passport.
 International students from outside the EU require a student visa to gain entry into Spain.
 The conditions, requirements and terms of the visa are subject to change so students are required to consult the embassy/consulate in their home country to obtain information prior to applying.
 Generally, the following documents are required for the visa application process: